insilica/gdc-spark-gitbook/2_tumor_similarity/README.md

 Table 1 represents a "long-form" dataset.
 For similarity purposes we would prefer to associate a 'fingerprint' vector with each aliquot.
 To do so we use the `SparseVectorAgg` aggregation function.

 ###Sparse Vector Aggregation
   To collect a sparse vector for each aliquot we create a **user defined aggregation function** or **UDAF** called `SparseVectorAgg`.
-This aggregation function associates a sparse vector with each value in a grouped column:
+This aggregation function associates a sparse vector with each value in a grouped column.
+We are going to re-use this dataset so we create it in a `DatasetBuilder`:

 ```scala
   "Tumor Similarity" should "build a sparse vector for each aliquot" in{